Certifying zeros of polynomial systems using interval arithmetic: Abstract

 \section{Abstract}

 We establish interval arithmetic as a practical tool for certification in numerical algebraic geometry.
 Our software \texttt{HomotopyContinuation.jl} now has a built-in function \texttt{certify}, which proves the correctness of an isolated nonsingular solution to a square system of polynomial equations.
 The implementation rests on Krawczyk's method.
 We demonstrate that it dramatically outperforms earlier approaches to certification.
-We see this contribution as the basis for a paradigm shift in numerical algebraic geometry where certification is the default and not just an option.
+We see this contribution as {powerful new tool} in numerical algebraic geometry, {that can make certification the default} and not just an option.